Yuralo/Yuralo.github.io/content/posts/mechanistic-interpretability.md

 Eventhough the architecture have changed a little bit for optimization purposes and many varations  have been introduced (GQA, MLA, DSA ...) still they all are some few tweaks away from original.

-Almost all of the performance gained by LLMs are because of this part that's why we are going to focus on it solely, meaning we will be training and inspecting Attention-only models ranging from 1, 2, 3 and 8 layers.
+Almost all of the performance gained by LLMs are because of this part that's why we are going to focus on it solely, meaning we will be training and inspecting Attention-only models ranging from 1, 2, 3 and 8 layers in the first few experiments and then migrate to analyze a model like gpt2.

 **_NOTE:_** We are not using MLPs here because they famously make models hard to interpret due to their tendency to create distributed representations.